HiLab-git/UGIR/README.md

 ### UGIR: Uncertainty-Guided Interactive Refinement for Segmentation
-This repository will provide the code for "Uncertainty-Guided Efficient Interactive Refinement of Fetal Brain Segmentation from Stacks of MRI Slices" accepted by MICCAI 2020.
-Note that the code has not been fully tested and will be uploaded soon.
+This repository provides the code for "Uncertainty-Guided Efficient Interactive Refinement of Fetal Brain Segmentation from Stacks of MRI Slices" accepted by MICCAI 2020.
+The paper can be found at: https://arxiv.org/abs/2007.00833.

 The code contains two modules: 1), a novel CNN based on convolution in Multiple Groups (MG-Net) that simultaneously obtains an intial segmentation and its uncertainty estimation.
 2), Interaction-based level set for fast refinement, which is an extention of the DRLSE algorithm and named as I-DRLSE.